hickory-dns/hickory-dns/util/README.md

 $ cargo run --bin pem-to-public-dnskey -- --help TRust-DNS pem-to-public-dnskey 0.11.3
 Benjamin Fry <benjaminfry@me.com>
-Converts a PEM formatted pubblic key into a raw public dnskey (this is not the inverse of dnskey_to_pem).
+Converts a PEM formatted pubblic key into a raw public dnskey (this is not the inverse of bind_dnskey_to_pem).
 This can be used to create a dnskey in the TrustAnchor internal format.

 USAGE: